Latest Stories

 You most likely won't have the birth you thought you would, but it won't affect your bond with your baby

 "A friend had told me, that after birth, getting to have your baby on your chest straight after makes everything worth it.
 I'd also consumed a lot of content and conversation about how important it was to be the first one to hold the baby, have immediate skin-to-skin and all that.
-As it was, our emergency C-section had to end with my being put under general anesthetic.
-I saw him come out, but then it was several hours 'til I woke up and help my son.
-In the horrible hormone dump in the days after birth, I was heartbroken that this meant my son and I wouldn't bond, that he wouldn't love me or know me.
-Which is ofcourse, nonsense, and I wish I had known that instead of torturing myself." — Lena.
+As it was, our emergency C-section had to end with me being put under general anesthetic.
+I saw him come out, but then it was several hours 'til I woke up and held my son.
+During the horrible hormone dump in the days after birth, I was heartbroken that this meant my son and I wouldn't bond, that he wouldn't love me or know me.
+Which is, ofcourse, nonsense, and I wish I had known that instead of torturing myself." — Lena.

 What to know: